Frequently Asked Questions (FAQ)

 - Q: I REGISTERED TWICE, CAN I GET ONE REFUNDED?

 - A: Yes.
 If you registered more than once, please complete the online Refund Request Form with a brief explanation.
 Please be advised that no refunds can be accepted after the deadline has passed (Monday, July 22).
 Please see the “Refund Deadlines and Fees” for more information.

 - Q: CAN I SEE WHO ELSE HAS REGISTERED?

 - A: Yes.
-When you go to nlaa.ca and click on the Tely 10 information tab, there is a link to confirm your entry.
+Follow the “Registration Confirmation” link.
 By doing this you will be able to search for a first or last name, or a particular city and view the names of those who are already registered.

 - Q: ARE WHEELCHAIR PARTICIPANTS ALLOWED TO COMPETE?

 - A: Yes, of coarse.
-Wheelchair (push-rim)athletes are ranked in a separate category from runners and their start time is at 7:55 AM (5 minutes before the runners).
+Wheelchair (push-rim) athletes are ranked in a separate category from runners and their start time is at 7:55 AM (5 minutes before the runners) - Wheelchair Competition Rules.

 - Q: WHY DO I NEED TO ENTER MY PREDICTED FINISH TIME?

 - A: By entering your predicted time, the race organizers can judge how many racers expect to finish at certain times, allowing them to be better prepared for peaks in finishers, as well as organizing the start corrals based on these times.
 Ex: If you expect to run the race in 2 hours, you will not be lined up with the elite athletes who expect to finish within an hour.